EzDevPrac/C-samples-Raju/README.md

 ![Flow diagram](https://gitlab.com/vr.srinidhi/retailplusrota/-/wikis/uploads/d103afe7da75dec83b9af9480dd51093/SingletonPattern.png)

+*Here is the simple example go play with it [EagerInitilization](https://github.com/EzDevPrac/CsharpConcept-Raju/tree/master/EagerInitilization) and [LazyInitialization](https://github.com/EzDevPrac/CsharpConcept-Raju/tree/master/LazyInitialization)*

 ---

 ### Facade Design Pattern.

-Facade Design Pattern is part of the structural design pattern family.
+Facade Design Pattern is part of the **structural design pattern** family.
 1. It is used to simplify the interaction process.
 2. Subclass are independent classes.
 3. Facade has refrence to these class.